 MICHAEL WYGANT, 2011: Mike Wygant and his wife, Lee, moved to Maine in 1990 after a 31-year career in the US Foreign Service.
 They served on three continents, and in the Micronesian islands, including a two-year assignment at the US Embassy in Moscow, 1968-70.
 Since coming to Maine, Mike has been active with the World Affairs Council and has done much public speaking in Northern New England.
 He developed a second career with the Vienna-based Organization for Security and Cooperation in Europe (OSCE), having accepted numerous OSCE assignments, mostly of short duration, in the former Soviet Union and in Eastern Europe.

-KATE MCCARTHY: Kate brings twleve years of non-profit experience to the Council, nine of them in international work.
+KATE MCCARTHY: Kate brings thirteen years of non-profit experience to the Council, eleven of them in international work.
 Most recently she served as the Director of Operations at Limitless Child International, a non-profit that brings play and social connections to India's most vulnerable children.
 Kate received her BA from Colby College and an MA from the Muskie School of Public Service at the University of Southern Maine, with a certificate in Non-Profit Management.
 From the latter she was given the Executive Director’s Award to honor her leadership, academic excellence, and commitment to public service.
 She has also held positions at the Council for International Educational Exchange, MAPS Worldwide, and the National Child Welfare Resource Center for Organizational Improvement.
 She lives in Yarmouth with her husband and two young sons.